 CooperRiis Healing Community’s Farm offers enhanced programming and services for people with mental health challenges and autism/neurodiversity (High Functioning Autism and/or for people formerly diagnosed with Asperger’s Syndrome).

-This program folds into the mission of CooperRiis and its core person-centered and strength based treatment within a Healing Community model.
-CooperRiis’ integrative recovery approach, wellness practices, intensive clinical services, and building of independent living skills serve as a necessary and beneficial foundation of recovery for this area of specialization.
+This enhanced programming folds into the mission of CooperRiis and its core person-centered and strength-based treatment within a Healing Community model.
+CooperRiis’ integrative recovery approach, wellness practices, intensive clinical services, and building of independent living skills serve as a necessary and beneficial recovery foundation for this specialization.

-Read a post about the specific program enhancements by Alison Hamrick, Autism Program Coordinator.
+Read a post about the specific program enhancements by Alison Hamrick, Neurodiversity Enhancement Coordinator.

 Read a message from our President and CEO, Dr. Eric A. Levine Ed.D on why he feels the “intentionality” behind these enhancements will serve this population well, and his passion behind the launch of these additional supports.

 Our Approach to Autism/Neurodiversity

 Skill Development & Programming Goals